-Our gathering space.
+The Loft is our gathering space.
 We have a collection of teas, a pot for warming water, and mugs.
-There is a television, DVD player, VCR, and stereo available for individual or group use of your own media, or you may borrow from our library.
+There is a television, DVD player, VCR, and stereo available for individual or group use of your own media, or you may borrow media from our library.

 We ask that shoes be removed before entering in remembrance of the sacred.

 Using Archetypes for Self-Knowledge and Empowerment

 Activating the Inner Compass/Wheel of Life Teachings

 We are committed to keeping MorningStar available and affordable to all.
 Our suggested donation for use of this cabin, the land, and resources is as follows:

 Nightly cabin rentals are $50 to $60 for the first person, and $30 for each additional adult per night.
 Children are an additional $10 per child per night.

 For daily use only of the land and resources, a minimum $20 donation is suggested.

 All monies received go to MorningStar Adventures, Inc., a tax-exempt, non-profit charitable organization, and are used in continuing to make our resources available to all.

 We request a non-refundable deposit of $50 to hold retreat space.